 ACS National Awards: Nomination Committees

-Prior to the annual solicitation of nominations, canvassing committee members are appointed to each of the canvassing committees for a term of three award-years by the President-Elect of the Society or, in her or his absence, by the ACS President.
+- Prior to the annual solicitation of nominations, canvassing committee members are appointed to each of the canvassing committees for a term of three award cycles by the ACS President-Elect of the Society or, in her or his absence, by the ACS President.